ec-intl/chartly/docs/source/Plot.rst

 Normal Probability Plot
 ~~~~~~~~~~~~~~~~~~~~~~~

 The normal probability plot is used to determine if a dataset is approximately normally distributed.
-A normal probability plot can be created using the `ProbabilityPlot` class.
+A normal probability plot can be created using the `probability_plot` keyword.
 The normal probability plot requires a 1D array of data to be passed to the plot.
 The following customization options are available for the normal probability plot:

 - `color` (str): The color of the markers of the plot.